gbif/ipt/FAQ.wiki.md

 - Allocate more space to this partition.
 - Move your IPT data directory to another partition where there is more space available.
 Note, this requires you to [[reinstall|IPT2ManualNotes.wiki#starting-over]] your IPT.
 - Free up disk space (e.g. deleting temporary files, remove unused applications, etc)

+### 4. How do I change the publishing organisation of my resource?
+The dropdown on the Basic Metadata page is disabled.
+Please be aware the publishing organisation cannot be changed after the resource has been either registered with GBIF or assigned a DOI.

+In order to change the publishing organisation, you need to republish the resource and then reset the desired publishing organisation.
+To simplify the process, you can recreate the dataset from its zipped IPT resource folder.
+Instructions on how to do that can be found [here](https://github.com/gbif/ipt/wiki/IPT2ManualNotes.wiki#upload-a-zipped-ipt-resource-configuration-folder).

+Do not "delete" the old resource via the IPT user interface, as this will delete the registered resource in GBIF.

+Instead, you should migrate the resource from the old publishing organisation to the new publishing organisation by following [these instructions](https://github.com/gbif/ipt/wiki/IPT2ManualNotes.wiki#migrate-a-resource).
+Please pay careful attention to step #5, where you will have to ask the GBIF Helpdesk to update the GBIF Registry.

+Lastly, you can delete the old resource by removing its IPT resource folder inside the IPT Data Directory.
+Restart Tomcat for the deletion to take effect.

+in your publication log file, it means there is no space left in the disk partition that contains your IPT data directory.

+To solve this, you can:
+- Allocate more space to this partition.
+- Move your IPT data directory to another partition where there is more space available.
+Note, this requires you to [[reinstall|IPT2ManualNotes.wiki#starting-over]] your IPT.
+- Free up disk space (e.g. deleting temporary files, remove unused applications, etc)